-Any keys generated on SRA EX6000 and SRA EX7000 appliances running in FIPS Approved mode will be FIPS compliant.
+Any keys generated on an SRA EX9000 appliance running in FIPS Approved mode will be FIPS compliant.
 If certificates are imported (and their associated public and private keys) to the appliance, it is the Crypto-Officer's or User's responsibility to make sure that they are also FIPS compliant.
 Certificates must be exported and then re-imported when switching FIPS mode on or off.
 For the export and import procedure, see "Exporting and Importing Certificates".